 Approximately four acres in size with vast green areas and unobstructed views of Biscayne Bay, Thalatta Estate offers direct access to the pristine waters of Biscayne Bay.
 Its proximity to the water allows for a habitat of herons, pelicans, marine iguanas, and other plant and wildlife to thrive in and around the mangroves, which adorn the northeast portion of the property.
+To learn more about the educational and nature-based programs being offered at Thalatta Estate Park, click here.

 The site houses a beautiful two story vintage residence designed and built by the Connett family, who named it "Thalatta," a Latin variation on the Greek word "thalassa" meaning "the sea."
 On June 11, 2007, the Village Council honored the original name by naming the property "Thalatta Park."